beaubreedlove/FantasyFootball/rules.md

         1. Coin flip
     1. Tie breakers (3+ teams)
         1. Determine highest rank by scoring each of the 2-team tie breaking contests in order. (i.e. most ties, then best 3+ way head-to-head, etc.)
-        1. As soon as a team wins tie breaking procedures among the group of tied teams, tie breaking procedures start over with the remaining teams.
+        1. As soon as a team wins tie breaking procedures among the group of tied teams, tie breaking procedures start over with the remaining teams vying for the next highest seed.
 1.  <a id="outside-influence">Outside influence</a>
     1. No external value to the league, including monetary value, may be exchanged between managers for moves or any other manager decision.
     1. No side bets or games of chance shall be wagered by a manager, aside from those outlined by these rules, that rewards that manager for making a decision that reduces his or her team's chance of winning a match up.